drm317/SpringBootCQRSEventSourcingReference/README.md

 * External Configuration Service
 * Throttling

-The following technology choices are used:
+The following technologies are used:

 * Spring Cloud
 * Netflix OSS